ArctosDB/documentation-wiki/_documentation/users.markdown

 Users whose accounts have been locked will not be able to log into Arctos, and must create a new (public) account if they wish to access Arctos.

 Users who have their account locked and are subsequently re-granted access must use their original account.
 Operators with global_admin access may unlock accounts from the “manage Arctos user” page.

+## Unlocking

+Accounts are locked for a variety of reasons, including by automation. **Do Not** unlock an account unless you are fully aware of the circumstances under which it was locked and are, or are in communication with, the "supervisor" of all collections to which the user has access.
+Assume all unlock requests are
+[phishing attacks]](https://en.wikipedia.org/wiki/Phishing) until proven otherwise.

 **_DO NOT UNDER ANY CIRCUMSTANCES CREATE A NEW OPERATOR ACCOUNT FOR USERS WHO HAVE EVER HAD AN OPERATOR ACCOUNT IN ARCTOS!_**